luigel/laravel-paymongo/README.md

 ```

 > ## Compatibility and Supported Versions
-Paymongo-laravel support Laravel 6.* and 7.*
+Laravel-Paymongo supports Laravel 6.* and 7.*

 > ## Usage